 The trick: Open another branch office of your business before franchising; it will give you the chance to test your business model and work out the kinks in your system.

 Your Income Level is Largely Up to You

 You don’t have to settle for what you feel is a low income from your business just because you charge by the hour for your services and don’t have time to add any more billable hours to your week.
 Service businesses can make just as much money as the most successful product businesses.
-All you have to do is figure out how you’re going to break through the profit ceiling – and do it.
+All you have to do is figure out how you’re going to change your revenue model to break through the profit ceiling – and do it.